nus-cs2113-AY2223S1/tp/docs/UserGuide.md

   3. `Please enter your password: <password>`

 * The <username> has to be a unique username.
-* The <password> has to be atleast 8 characters long.
+* The <password> has to be at least 8 characters long.

 Example of usage: